PC Gaming During Deployment

 The best advice for this step I can give you is to think of everything.
 Download every piece of software you might need.
 I went with a slew of software selections and tested out a ton of software to make sure it was going to be what I’d need to get the job done.

-Your laptop probably won't be just for gaming.
+Your laptop probably won’t be just for gaming.
 You will more than likely watch TV shows and movies on it.
-You'll probably do some photo and maybe some video editing.
-Maybe you are or will enroll in college.
+You’ll probably do some photo and maybe some video editing.
+Maybe you are or will enroll in online college.
 The sky is the limit and having a laptop well-prepared for a deployment will go a long way.

 Here are some software titles that I found extremely useful while I was overseas: